Northwestern vs. Boise State: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +40000

-- In terms of its odds to win the national championship (+40000), Northwestern is 42nd in the country.
+- In terms of its odds to win the national championship (+40000), Northwestern is 43rd in college basketball.
 It is far below that, 50th, according to computer rankings.

-- In terms of their national championship odds, the Wildcats have had the 43rd-biggest change this season, improving from +50000 at the beginning to +40000.
+- The Wildcats were +50000 to win the national championship at the start of the season, and have now moved up to +40000, which is the 42nd-biggest change in the country.

 - Northwestern's chances of winning the national championship, based on its odds, are 0.2%.